MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

 There is a long debate about BH kick velocities in SN explosions.
-We tested three possible variants in the paper (guided by choices done in N-body simulations): First, Maxwellian distribution with $\sigma = 190$ km/s \citet{Ph1992}, and Maxwellian distribution with $\sigma = 190$ km/s but with the maximum kick velocity set to $50$ km/s (reduction of the kick velocity to maximum $50$ km/s is the procedure used in Jarrod Hurley's N-body simulation) - $kfallb = 0$ and $kfallb = 2$ in the figures, respectively.
-Second, uniform distribution with kick velocities between $0$ and $100$ km/s, and uniform distribution with kick velocities between $0$ and $50$ km/s - $kfallb = 0$ and $kfallb = $2 in the figures, respectively (only for $N=200000$ model).
-Third, Maxwellian distribution with $\sigma = 190$ km/s but the kick velocity is finally modified by the amount of mass which falls back on BH during SN explosion \citep{Belczynskietal2002} - $kfallb = 1$ in the figures.
-The amount of mass fall back depends on the core mass of a star, just before the supernova explosion.
-For the core mass greater than $7.6M_{\odot}$ the kick velocity is $0$ km/s.
+We tested three possible variants in the paper (guided by choices made in Jarrod Hurley's $N$-body simulations).
+The first variant is a Maxwellian distribution with $\sigma = 190$ km/s \citep{Ph1992}, or a Maxwellian distribution with $\sigma = 190$ km/s but with the maximum kick velocity set to $50$ km/s (for the $N=24000$ and $N=100000$ models).
+Such a reduction of the kick velocity to a maximum of $50$ km/s is the procedure used in Jarrod Hurley's $N$-body simulation.
+These variants are referred to as $kick = 0$ and $kick = 0-r$, respectively.
+The second variant is a uniform distribution with kick velocities between $0$ and $100$ km/s, or a uniform distribution with kick velocities between $0$ and $50$ km/s, referred to as $kick = 1$ and $kick = 1-r$, respectively (but only for the $N=200000$ model).
+The third variant is a Maxwellian distribution with $\sigma = 190$ km/s, but the kick velocity is finally modified by the amount of mass which falls back on the BH during the SN explosion \citep{Belczynskietal2002}; referred to as $kick=2$.
+The amount of mass fall-back depends on the core mass of a star just before the supernova explosion.
+For a core mass greater than $7.6M_{\odot}$ the kick velocity is $0$ km/s.

-The discussion of the influence of the SN kick velocity definition on the system evolution and on properties of BH and BH-BH binaries will be presented for the $N=100000$ model.
-For other models the different kick velocities do not have strong influence on the system parameters.
-For $N=24000$ the escape velocity is very small, so even for $kfallb = 1$ case only a few BH will stay in the system after SN kicks and they will be quickly removed by interactions from the system.
-For $N=200000$ the SN kick velocities for $kfallb = 0$ and $kfallb = 2$ cases were already relatively small and a substantial fraction of BHs were left in the system.
-Therefore in the case $kfallb = 1$ the BHs fraction did not change substantially and the system evolution was not influenced strongly.
-For $N=100000$ the situation is different.
-Only in the case $kfallb = 1$ substantial number of BHs left in the system strongly influencing its evolution.
+Discussion of the way in which the different assumptions about SN kicks influence both the evolution of the system and the properties of BH and BH-BH binaries will be presented for the $N=100000$ model.
+For other models the different kick assumptions do not have a strong influence on the system parameters.
+For $N=24000$ the escape velocity is very small, and so even for the $kick=2$ case only a few BH will stay in the system after SN kicks, and they will be quickly removed by interactions within the system.
+For $N=200000$ the SN kick velocities for the $kick=1$ and $kick=1-r$ cases were already relatively small, and a substantial fraction of BH were left in the system.
+Therefore in the case $kick=2$ the BH fraction did not change substantially and the system evolution was not influenced strongly.
+For $N=100000$, on the other hand, the situation is different.
+Only in the case $kick=2$ was a substantial number of BH left in the system, and these strongly influence its evolution in a similar way to the case $N=200000$.